Anabaptist theology: Church discipline

-Ordinances
+Christian ordinances

 The Anabaptist view of the ordinances is generally one of being a remembrance, or a exterior sign/symbol of inward spiritual realities.
-This view can be summed up with the following statement taken from the 1577 Waterlander Confession.
-Even though this was written concerning the Lord's Supper, the concept applies to the other ordinances:

-We confess concerning the Supper of the Lord, that it is a sign of divine grace, a seal of the eternal covenant of God, a visible ordinance or ceremony, instituted by Jesus Christ in the congregation of God.
-It was instituted with bread and wine, the bread broken in remembrance of the death of Christ, the wine received in remembrance of the pouring out of his blood.
-In receiving it, believing Christian members search themselves to find the true essence to which the Lord’s Supper does point.

-These exterior ordinances, when practiced in conjunction with the inward realities, "brought one into conformity with the truth of Jesus Christ, whose life, crucifixion, death, and resurrection had so fundamentally altered all of humanity and creation that human beings were now capable of works of loving obedience that revealed the indwelling presence of God in Christ in all people."
+This view can be summed up with the following statement taken from the 1577 Waterlander Confession which outlines that ordinances are visible signs pointing to divine grace.
+These exterior ordinances, when practiced in conjunction with the inward realities, bring believers into conformity with Christ, altering humanity to act in loving obedience.

-In Anabaptist churches of the Conservative Mennonite tradition, seven ordinances are taught, including "baptism, the Lord's Supper, footwashing, marriage, anointing with oil, the holy kiss, and the veiling of women."
+In Anabaptist churches of the Conservative Mennonite tradition, seven ordinances are taught, including baptism, the Lord's Supper, feetwashing, marriage, anointing with oil, the holy kiss, and the veiling of women.
 Within the Anabaptist churches of the Schwarzenau Brethren tradition and the River Brethren tradition, the Lovefeast is observed, which includes the ordinances of the holy kiss, footwashing and communion, in addition to the sharing of a communal meal.